oeh-tnf/JKU-Games-Page/05_guide.md

 For more inspiration, check out <a href="https://www.jku.at/en/campus/recreation/food-drink/">JKU's food guide</a>!

-### Rest-Area
+### Resting-Area
 If you need a short break or recover from a intense Pen&Paper Adventure you should visit our Rest-Area in the first floor.
-Please be aware, that you have to bring your own sleeping bags or mattresses.
+Please be aware that you have to bring your own sleeping bags or mattresses.

+---

 ## FAQs